Ivan-Berezyanskiy/CookSpectrum/README.md

 ```

 ## Secret key
-In main folder you'll find a file .env_sample.
-In this file an example of SECRET_KEY is stored, required for the project.
+In the main folder, you'll find a file .env_sample.
+In this file, an example of SECRET_KEY is stored, required for the project.
-You may need create a file .env and write here you secret key as in example.
+You may need to create a file .env and write here your secret key as in example.

 ## Features

 * Authentication functionality for Cook/User
-* Managing dishes, cooks & dish types directly from website interface
+* Managing dishes, cooks & dish types directly from the website interface
 * Powerful admin panel for advanced managing

 ## Demo